caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 - Was Python easier/faster to write than Julia?
 No.
 - Was Python faster than Julia?
 No.

 The context shift of Julia to Python 2.7 was rough.
-It felt like I had exitted hyperspace by swiftly crash landing on an island that was long inhabitted by a cargocult - the space adventure was no longer fun nor practical...
+It felt like I had exitted hyperspace by crash landing on an island that was long inhabitted by a cargocult - the space adventure was no longer fun nor practical...
 I missed the broadcast operator, mathematical data structures supported in the base language, the ability to easily put code in parallel (foobar times out slow code), track allocations, make short descriptive variables via unicode support, avoid repetitive code by using macros, thinking about making code fast rather then language specific hacks, and all the other little things you get by just typing `julia` into terminal.

 ## Thank You Google
 I love the search engine, G-mail, Go-Lang, and alot of other cool things you do.
 Thank you for reminding me why I don't use Python (unless I have to).
 If my ego were stronger I'd have just finished the challenge.
 I mean...
 I passed most of the unit tests for the last challenge I was on.
 I know the answer too - but I just can't do it to myself.